khalilhajrii/sample-chatbot/README.md

 # Chatbot Features
-1.Chat with you /n
+1.Chat with you<br />
-2.Get the weather of any city
+2.Get the weather of any city<br />
-3.Get the top ten globally popular songs at that moment 4.joke with you
+3.Get the top ten globally popular songs at that moment<br />
+4.joke with you<br />

-#To check the complete list of capabilities and how to access them, type 'help' in the message box.
+# To check the complete list of capabilities and how to access them, type 'help' in the message box.